 This is an EASY trail used primarily to access several other hiking trails and upper Greeley Pond [2200 ft.], the source of the Mad River.

 The trail begins off of the Livermore Road about 10 minutes from the Depot parking lot.
-It starts as an old logging road cobbled with small rocks, comes alongside the Mad River just before the Scaur Trail [20 minutes], on the right, and continues parallel with the river past the Goodrich Rock Trail on the left [30 min.], and the Timber Camp Trail another couple of minutes up the trail, also on the left.
-The trail is currently closed beyond this point, pending reconstruction by the Forest Service.
-Consequently, it does not at this time provide access to the Flume Brook Trail [40 min.], or to the Kancamagus Brook Ski Trail, [not suitable for hiking].
+It starts as an old logging road cobbled with small rocks, comes alongside the Mad River [20 minutes], on the right, and continues parallel with the river past the Goodrich Rock Trail on the left [30 min.].
+Shortly after this, the new routing takes it uphill on the grade of what was formerly the Timber Camp Trail.
+The Timber Camp Trail diverges from the Greeley Ponds trail on the left after you have ascended.
+The Greeley Ponds trail continues, and descends back down to the level of the Mad River, which it crosses on a new bridge.